 Branded Rewards Cards

 There’s still some value in doing that but there is not nearly as much flexibility, especially on airlines.
-Here’s what we do and recommend:
+Here’s what we do and do not recommend:

 Airline-Branded Rewards Credit Cards

 For years, we had a Delta SkyMiles American Express.
 We used it regularly and made a point to use the companion pass with it as much as we could.
 That said, we realized quickly the restrictions Delta had placed on how to use the pass were so prohibitive, there were times we could just buy two sale tickets for less than what a ticket eligible to use a companion pass would cost.
 Plus, we bought an RV and decided we were not going to be flying as much.

 If you fly regularly for work, having a branded airline credit card is worth it, especially if you get status from the card.
 For the business traveler, this makes complete sense.
 For the regular traveler, we cannot recommend any airline-branded credit cards except Southwest.